-We support the Oklahoma Legislature fully funding mandated increases in teachers' salaries or other educational expenditures for the duration of the increase.
+We support the Oklahoma Legislature continuing to fully fund mandated increases in teachers' salaries or other educational expenditures.

 We support adequate funding for research and development through land grant colleges and universities.

 We support following the constitutional requirement and state statute that a majority of the members appointed by the Governor to the Board of Regents for the Oklahoma Agricultural and Mechanical Colleges shall be farmers who are actually engaged in farming and/or livestock growing as their principal business or occupation in earning a livelihood.